Skip Navigation

 • Meanwhile on Pacific Time, Western Washington University’s College of the Environment has gone DefaultVeg for the planet

-• University of San Diego, Pitzer College, and Pomona College both opted to focus on coffee, making lattes and cappuccinos with oatmilk by default, thanks to the work of student fellows with New Roots Institute.
+• University of San Diego, Pitzer College, and Pomona College all opted to focus on coffee, making lattes and cappuccinos with oatmilk by default, thanks to the work of student fellows with New Roots Institute.
 Cornell University also eliminated its dairy default, along with the upcharge on plantmilk, across campus.

 In addition to progress led by student ambassadors, nearly 400 schools have begun to incorporate plant-based nudges in their dining halls as the result of a collaboration between DefaultVeg and Sodexo, one of the largest university foodservice providers.